Edison-web/Titanic_Survivors/README.md

 # Titanic_Survivors

 ## Description
     This project is aimed at

 ## Column names and descriptions:bulb: :

- PassengerId: This is the
+ :gem:PassengerId: This is the

- Survived:
+ :gem:Survived:

- Pclass:
+ :gem:Pclass:

- Name:
+ :gem:Name:

- Sex: This refers to whether the person is a *male*:man: or *female*:woman:
+ :gem:Sex: This refers to whether the person is a *male*:man: or *female*:woman:

- Age: This shows how old each one on the ship:ship: is.
+ :gem:Age: This shows how old each one on the ship:ship: is.

- SibSp:
+ :gem:SibSp:

- Parch:
+ :gem:Parch:

- Ticket: This shows the ticket number the each individual.
+ :gem:Ticket: This shows the ticket number the each individual.

- Fare: This indicates the price (amount of money:pound:) each person paid for the ticket.
+ :gem:Fare: This indicates the price (amount of money:pound:) each person paid for the ticket.

- Cabin:
+ :gem:Cabin:

- Embarked:
+ :gem:Embarked:

- Age Cat.: This shows whether the person is a child, teenager,adult or elderly.
+ :gem:Age Cat.: This shows whether the person is a child, teenager,adult or elderly.

 ## Research Questions:

  1. How many people were on the ship?
  2. How many men were there?
  3. How many women were there?
  4. How many children survived?
  5. How many teenagers survived
  6. How many adults survived?
  7. How many elderly survived?
  8. How many people survived form each class?

-Author :man: :
+## Author :man: :
 Edison Denutsui